redixhumayun/redixhumayun.github.io/_posts/2024-09-18-async-runtimes-part-ii.md

 This post is a follow up to a [previous post]({% post_url 2024-08-05-async-runtimes %}), where I built a basic custom `Future` and hooked that up to an `Executor` and polled the future to completion.

-This time I'm going to build a single-threaded event loop that uses async I/O interfaces.
+This time I'm going to build a single-threaded event loop that uses async I/O interfaces in ~500 lines of Rust code.

 ##  Reactors
 Async runtimes have an important component called `reactors`.
 These components sit on top of the OS and listen for events from the underlying file descriptors.
 This is what allows an application to offload a lot of the work.